 - Changes in relationship patterns or the way they interact with loved ones, conflict in close relationships, social isolation.

 - Depression or references to suicide, statements about hopelessness or helplessness, or pessimism about the future.

 Students tend to turn to their guardians when making important decisions.
 You can help build an important web of support that will help your student heal if they have experienced stalking, harassment, partner violence or sexual assault.
 Some tips on supporting your student include:

 - Speaking to them when you notice something unusual.

 - Communicating directly and in a caring manner about the behaviors that are causing concern.

 - Ask directly how you can best be of help.

-- Encourage responsibility by helping your son or daughter define the problem and identify possible solutions.
+- Encourage responsibility by helping your student define the problem and identify possible solutions.

 - Encourage your student to seek counseling.

-- Consider seeking counseling for yourself to help you work through any anxiety you might be feeling as a result of your child’s trauma.
+- Consider seeking counseling for yourself to help you work through any anxiety you might be feeling as a result of your student’s trauma.